 Coki Point Beach

-This small cove on the northeastern shore of St. Thomas is an ideal beach with a little something for everyone.
+This small cove on the northeastern shore of St. Thomas is one of the best beaches in the U.S. Virgin Islands, with a little something for everyone.
 Whether you’re interested in a relaxing day at the shore to sunbathe or looking to go snorkeling, Coki Point is an excellent choice.

 Snack and drink huts are available on the beach in case you’re in need of refreshments, as well as chair and umbrella rentals.
 Sometimes, reggae music plays from the bar to add to the laid-back ambiance of the beach.
 On-site watersport rentals include jet skis, snorkel gear, and stand-up paddleboards, and there’s even a dive center.